top of page

 Admin Officer

-Yadibel Rosario, a first-generation Dominican-American was born and raised ed a predominantly white elementary and middle school, however, she didn't let that change who she is, or how she views herself and her culture.
-Despite all her hardships in middle school, she was able to get on the honor roll, which was very important to her and her family who come from humble beginnings.
-Her parents did everything to make sure she had a comfortable life and great education, and for that, she makes sure that she excels in her classes.
+Yadibel Rosario, a first-generation Dominican-American was born and raised in NYC.
+Growing up she attended a predominantly white elementary and middle school.
+However, she didn't let her upbringing change who she was, how she views herself, and her identity in her culture.
+Her parents did everything to make sure she had a comfortable life and great education, and for that, she makes sure that she excels in her classes and whatever she takes part in.
 She currently attends High School Of Hospitality management, on West 50th Street campus.
-In high school, she also managed to stay on the honor roll the entire school year, which resulted in not only gaining sophomore credits but also giving her the opportunity to graduate early.
-She has done numerous extracurricular activities such as cheer, cooking programs, and of course NJROTC.
+In high school, she also managed to stay on the honor roll the entire school year, which resulted in not only gaining academic recognition, but also appreciation from her peers and teachers.
+She has done numerous extracurricular activities such as cheer, cooking programs, leadership roles, and of course NJROTC.
 Yadibel joined NJROTC in her freshman year of high school.
-Starting off as a normal seaman recruit, she wanted to get higher in the ranks within the program, so she decided to join the administration department which allowed her to gain new responsibility and meaning within the program.
+Starting off as a normal seaman recruit, she wanted to get higher in the chain of command, so she decided to join the administration department which allowed her to gain new responsibility and meaning within NJROTC.
 By the end of her freshman year, she was promoted to Cadet Petty Officer 1st class on May 23rd, 2023.
-However her achievements didn't end there, by the end of her sophomore year she was promoted to Cadet Chief Petty Officer, as well as made the head of the Administration Department.
+However her achievements didn't end there, by the end of her junior year she was promoted to Cadet Lieutenant Commander, and continues to serve as the Head Administration Officer.

 Assistant Admin Officer